 It is perfectly legal for your employer to read your work e-mails and check your Internet usage yet some legal restrictions that may apply.
 For example, your boss may not record your phone call without your consent.
 Your medical information is also protected and social security number.
 When in doubt, contact an experienced attorney about your legal rights in California.

-It is important that you document the circumstances that led to your termination, including things that were said, people that talked to you, and unfitting behavior by your employer or boss.
+It is important that you document the circumstances that led to your termination, including things that were said, people that talked to you, and unfitting behaviour by your employer or boss.
 Make copies of emails that contain key evidence.
 You can also write down details about warnings, performance reviews, salary changes, etc. Include important details such and location, and dates.
 This evidence is essential when proving your termination was unlawful and it didn’t involve your misconduct.

 You can also request your personnel file and make sure no new documents were added to justify your termination.
 Other material such as brochures, orientation material, and the employee handbook may be helpful.
 However, you must make sure you ask your wrongful termination attorney near Los Angeles first since documents intended for internal purposes only are highly confidential.
 You may be facing a lawsuit for disclosing this information.
 Although whistleblower laws may protect you, there is no way to know if your circumstances are protected, unless you ask your attorney first.